cap-js/docs/get-started/in-a-nutshell.md

 ### Sample HTTP Request

-Or submit orders until you see the error messages.
+Test the implementation by submitting orders until you see the error messages.
 Create a file called _test.http_ and copy the request into it.

 <div class="impl node">